ravichan18/USA-House-Rent-Prediction/README.md

 Generally speaking, machine learning projects follow the same process.
 Data ingestion, data cleaning, exploratory data analysis, feature engineering and finally machine learning.
 Just a reminder the process is not linear and you might find you have to jump back and forth between different stages.

-Machine learning tasks are usually split into three categories; supervised, unsupervised and reinforcement.
+Machine learning tasks are usually split into three categories; supervised,unsupervised and reinforcement.
 For this competition, our task is supervised learning.

 Supervised learning uses examples and labels to find patterns in data.